ssc-half-light/.github/profile/README.md

 This project is designed to share images via a social network.
 It started with using services that are more traditional — a DB and blob host, + UCANs for ID.

-But [wnfs](https://guide.fission.codes/developers/webnative/file-system-wnfs) already has a way to do read permissions on a per-user basis, so we can e2e encrypt *everything*.
+But, [wnfs](https://guide.fission.codes/developers/webnative/file-system-wnfs) already has a way to do read permissions on a per-user basis, so we can e2e encrypt *everything*.
 It's kind of interesting because it's all based on decryption capabilities instead of access control.

 -----------------